 There are many reasons for this.
 They might prepare their own talks or presentation on the content involved.
 They may respond to various points or statistics presented in the content.
 Or, maybe they have their own data to contribute.

-What Don’t They Know?
+Consider, What Don’t Your Team Members Know?

 It’s easy to look at executives and SMEs as all-encompassing, all-knowing individuals who have a full and complete grasp of a market.
 That’s not always the case, however.
 It’s important to understand not just where their strengths lie, but also their faults.